dvdvideo1234/TrackAssemblyTool/readme.md

 Q: What do the tool versions represent?
 A: The first number will get an increase when a new major update has arrived.
    The second number is the commit number in the repository, related to some smaller changes and fixes.
-For example rearranging the code, performance optimizations, doing the same thing ,but in more "elegant" way and such.
+For example rearranging the code, new features, performance optimizations, doing the same thing ,but in more "elegant" way and such.